Current energy savings at a glance: This is how much heat and electricity we saved at the University of Stuttgart in December.

 The energy crisis affects all of us.
-Therefore, in the winter semester of 2022/23, the University of Stuttgart, like all other public institutions, will have to comply with temperature and electricity reduction targets.
+Therefore the University of Stuttgart, like all other public institutions, will have to comply with temperature and electricity reduction targets.
 "Furthermore, I would like to ask you all to work together to save even more energy," says Chancellor Jan Gerken.
 "Let's face this challenge together," says Rector Wolfram Ressel.

 Under the motto "Think more.
 Use less.
 Save energy.
-Together!" we are launching an energy-saving campaign for the winter semester.
+Together!" we are launching an energy-saving campaign.
 Our aims are:

 - To work together to reduce energy consumption